akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 ![Source connection dropdown](../img/source-connection-dropdown.png)

 ::: info
 This dashboard is still in its first version.
-In the future, it will show much more indicators to you.
+In the future, it will show you many more indicators.
 Stay tuned! 🙂
 :::